New York DMV Overhauls Point System with Tougher Penalties for Drivers

 Drivers with accumulated points will now face a stricter administrative process.

-1. Warning Letters: Drivers with 4 to 6 points in the 24-month look-back period will receive a warning letter.
+1. Earlier Warning Letters: Drivers who accumulate 4–6 points in a 24‑month period will receive an early warning letter.

-2. Driver Improvement Clinics: Drivers with 7 to 10 points must attend a Driver Improvement Clinic.
+2. Mandatory Driver‑Improvement Clinic: Drivers with 7–10 points must complete a driver‑improvement clinic, a program separate from the voluntary defensive‑driving course.ivers with 7 to 10 points must attend a Driver Improvement Clinic.

 Drivers may also face a formal hearing if they are charged with three or more violations in a short period, even if they have not reached the point threshold.
 However, enforcement of this rule may be inconsistent due to administrative backlogs.